ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/API/Driver/Drive-2.md

 #### ResetDriveOnSetupFirstTimeOnly

-Whether to set the [ResetDriveOnSetup] property back to false after [SetUp()] has executed to prevent future automatic resets until the value is manually changed again.
+Whether to set the [ResetDriveOnSetup] property back to false after the [SetUp()] method has executed to prevent future automatic resets until the value is manually changed again.

 ##### Declaration